swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Version Control

-1. Everything created by a human being goes under version control
+1. Everything created by a human being goes under version control as soon as it's created
     *   With the possible exception of papers (discussed below)
 2. Sub-directories in each project are organized according to Noble's rules:
     *   `doc` for documents (such as papers, if you're storing them in version control)